-Frequently Asked Questions About Donation and Transplantation
+Frequently Asked Questions about Donation and Transplantation

 After discussing your wishes with your family, go to the Kentucky Organ Donor Registry at www.donatelifeky.org and complete the online registry form.
 Completing the Kentucky Organ Donor Registry form ensures that your wishes to help others will be carried out, in compliance with Kentucky’s “First Person Consent law.”
-Or join the donor registry next time you renew your driver’s license and have the donor heart symbol imprinted on your license.
+You can also join the donor registry next time you renew your driver’s license and have the donor heart symbol imprinted on your license.

 IS THERE A NEED FOR ORGAN AND TISSUE DONORS?